Previous Post: Canoeing Lake Nipigon From Windigo Bay To Echo Rock

 - it is heavily covered with lichen

-- it has more graffiti in the vicinity than almost any other site we have been to.
+- it has more graffiti in the vicinity than almost any other pictograph site we have been to.

 The one thing we did not note was a pictograph!

 We had a rough idea of what we were looking for thanks to a brief passage in Selwyn Dewdney’s book.
-While he notes that there are a number of pictographs to be seen, most sound like they have all but faded away.
-Even the one image he chose to sketch back in 1959 when he visited (60 years ago!) was on its way to disappearing!
+While he states that there are a number of pictographs to be seen, most sound like they have all but faded away.
+Even the one image he chose to sketch back in 1959 when he visited (60 years ago!) was already on its way to disappearing!

 The stretch of rock face in the photo above – and especially the one captured in the image below – are our best guess as to where to pictographs were/are.
 Blowing up the jpg below 100% revealed what looks like ochre smudges above the water line.
 That is as close as we got to pictographs!

 We were, however, awed by the vertical majesty of Undercliff Mountain.
 Another day and better weather and we would have spent more time there, perhaps climbing up to the top and getting some shots from other perspectives.
 We would also have spent more time looking for those elusive rock paintings!